workingjoe/Nvidia/nano_inference.md

 * cd build
 * cmake ../

 * When presented with selection dialog boxes,
+* Select ALL pre-trained Image Recognition models (2.2GB)
+* Select ALL detection models (395MB)
+* Take SEMANTIC Segmentation 24.25,27,29,31,33 (not legacy models)
+* Take ALL Image-Processing -ALL models